ngtranducan/Forensics_SteganoGAN/README.md

 steganogan.decode('output.png')
 > This is a super secret message!
 ```
-In this repo, I have attached a .ipynb file describing the simple uses of SteganoGAN
+``NOTE`` In this repo, I have attached a .ipynb file describing the simple uses of SteganoGAN.
+You can use **Google Colab** or **Jupyter Notebook** to run cell by cell or add all cells into 1 file python and run it.

 ## **Research**
 ___